 Most of Stanwick Lakes is a protected Nature Reserve and a Wetland of International Importance under the Ramsar Convention.
 It is also a Site of Special Scientific Interest (SSSI) and a Special Protection Area (SPA) for the birds that rely on the specialised habitat throughout the seasons.

-Stanwick Lakes has a diverse range of habitats, all of which need to be managed to maintain the abundance of wildlife which depend on them.
-Rockingham Forest Trust rangers lead a large group of volunteers who, through their hard work and dedication, help to conserve these habitats for future generations.
+Stanwick Lakes has a diverse range of habitats including reedbeds, lakes, marginal vegetation, riparian, woodland, wet woodland, scrub, grassland and wet grassland, all of which need to be managed to maintain the abundance of wildlife which depend on them.
+Rockingham Forest Trust Rangers manage the site to conserve these habitats for future generations.

 - Willow clearance from reedbeds and lake margins to provide habitat for waterfowl and warblers to nest in.

-- Hedgerow management, such as hedge laying, to provide nature corridors for small mammals and nesting habitat for small birds.
+- Hedgerow management, such as hedge laying, planting and trimming, to provide nature corridors for small mammals and nesting habitat for small birds.

-- Conservation grazing during the summer growing season, using cattle and sheep, to keep scrub levels down around the lake margins for ground nesting birds.
-This also helps keep the grass low for the winter arrivals such as Wigeon and Lapwing.
+- Conservation grazing during the spring and summer growing season, using cattle and sheep, to prevent scrub regrowth and unwanted plants from developing.
+Grazing is primarily to keep the grass sward low for overwintering arrivals like Wigeon and Lapwing.

 - Monitoring of water levels, controlled by the Environment Agency using sluice gates, to maintain a wetland habitat.

-If you are interested in joining our dedicated group of FOSiLs (Friends of Stanwick Lakes) to help us with this vital conservation work, then please call (01933) 625522 and ask the ranger team for details.
+If you are interested in helping us with this vital conservation work, then please call (01933) 625522 or email email@example.com for more details.